 To date, the SEAL organization has provided funding to 17 environmental researchers at institutions like Duke, Harvard, MIT, and UCLA.

 - By accepting a SEAL Grant you agree to be cited in SEAL press release and social media announcements.

-- Recipients of a grant are required to submit an annual report within one year of receipt of funds to the SEAL Awards Founder outlining impact and use of funds.
+- Recipients of a grant are encouraged to submit an annual report within one year of receipt of funds to the SEAL Awards Founder outlining impact and use of funds.